How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 HIPAA, OSHA, DEA, and Joint Commission regulations require least-privilege access, audit trails, and proof of control.

-Failure to demonstrate granular access enforcement can result in fines, citations, and reputational damage.
+Failure to demonstrate granular access enforcement can result in fines, citations, or accreditation loss.ranular access enforcement can result in fines, citations, and reputational damage.

 The Challenges of Enforcing RBAC Without PIAM